pallets/werkzeug/docs/exceptions.rst

         post.save()
         return redirect(post.url)

-If `title` or `body` are missing in the form a special key error will be raised which behaves like a :exc:`KeyError` but also a :exc:`BadRequest` exception.
+If `title` or `body` are missing in the form, a special key error will be raised which behaves like a :exc:`KeyError` but also a :exc:`BadRequest` exception.